-The two lawyers later issued a statement confirming that they had resigned from their positions representing former President Trump.
+The two lawyers later issued a statement confirming that they had resigned from representing former President Trump.
 "We are no longer working with him in the prosecution or investigation of the January 6, 2021 incident," attorneys Trusty and Rowley said.

-The former US president said his next representative would be Todd Blanche, the lawyer who accompanied him to his court appearance in Manhattan in April, and "a firm to be announced later".
+The former US president said his next representative would be Todd Blanche, the lawyer who accompanied him to his court appearance in Manhattan in April, and "a firm to be announced later."

 Former President Trump in Scotland on May 1.
 Photo: AFP

-In November 2022, the US Department of Justice appointed special prosecutor Jack Smith to oversee investigations into Mr. Trump's efforts to change the 2020 election results, the Capitol Hill riots on January 6, 2021, and the FBI's seizure of classified documents at the Mar-a-Lago estate in August 2022.
+In November 2022, the US Department of Justice appointed special prosecutor Jack Smith to oversee investigations into Mr. Trump's efforts to change the 2020 election results, the Capitol Hill riot on January 6, 2021, and the FBI's seizure of classified documents at the Mar-a-Lago estate in August 2022.

 In August 2022, investigators obtained about 13,000 documents from Trump's Mar-a-Lago resort in Palm Beach, Florida, including about 100 confidential documents and some top secret documents.